PickNikRobotics/moveit_studio_sdk/.docker/README.md

 # Docker setup for testing the MoveIt Studio SDK in a separate container

-The MoveIt Studio SDK can be used on a system that does not have MoveIt Studio running on it.
+The MoveIt Studio SDK can be installed and run natively on a ROS 2 enabled system.
-The Docker setup in this directory provides a way to test this isolation.
+The Docker setup in this directory provides a way to test this repository in isolation.

 First, build the image if you haven't already: